-- Woman and girls often spend up to 6 hours each day fetching water - 200 million hours a day.
+Up to 6 hours a day are spent, by women and girls, fetching water which equates to a staggering 200 million hours a day.

-- 50% of schools in the world don't have fresh water or adequate sanitation
+50% of schools in the world don't have fresh water or adequate sanitation to prevent disease.

-- 443 million school days are lost each year due to water-related illnesses that keep children out of school and compromise their ability to learn.
+443 million school days are lost, each year, due to water-related illnesses and compromising their ability to learn.